 - 67.1 High school cross country shall be played under the rules of the National Federation of State High School Associations, as modified by the MIAA. - 67.1.1 Competitors representing the same school must wear the same school uniform both in color and design, with the school's name and insignia in sight.
-Only solid-colored T-shirts may be worn under the regular uniform. - 67.2 Scoring of a triangular cross-country meet will not count as two competitions for the participation limit for the season. - 67.3 Athlete Participation Limitations: A competitor may run in a meet on two consecutive days only once during a week.
-No competitor may run in a meet on three consecutive days.
+Only solid-colored T-shirts may be worn under the regular uniform. - 67.2 Scoring of a triangular cross-country meet will not count as two competitions for the participation limit for the season.

-67.4 Medical personal authorized by the Games Committee or Referee to do so may perform a hands-on medical examination during the progress of an event for any athlete who appears in distress.
+- 67.3 Athlete Participation Limitations: A competitor may run in a meet on two consecutive days only once during a week.
+No competitor may run in a meet on three consecutive days. - PENALTY: Violations of the cross-country participation limitations will be addressed in accordance with MIAA Rule 86, Participation of an Ineligible Student. - 67.4 Medical personal authorized by the Games Committee or Referee to do so may perform a hands-on medical examination during the progress of an event for any athlete who appears in distress.
 If in their opinion it is in the best interest of the athlete's health and welfare, they may remove the athlete from the competition.